Today's Top Gainer

 CONSTRUCTION & INFRASTRUCTURE SECTOR:

-100 Smart Cities and 500 AMRUT Cities will invite investment of 2 Trillion Rupees in the next five years, The introduction of GST will ease tax-related complexities in the construction sector and bring with it a major spurt in activity and growth.
-Increased impetus to the creation of affordable housing mission, along with quicker approvals and other supportive policy changes will soon result in an increase in construction activity.
+Weak consumer sentiment, led by factors such as the demonetization-led drag, the full implementation of the RERA Act, from may 1, 2017, and the implementation of the GST from July 1, 2017, weighed upon the performance of the construction sector as it stood out as the slowest growing of the industrial sub-sectors in the second quarter of FY2018.
+However, the introduction of GST is expected to ease tax-related complexities in the construction sector and bring with it a major spurt in activity and growth. increased impetus to the creation of affordable housing mission, along with quicker approvals and other supportive policy changes is expected to result in an increase in construction activity.

 Real Estate Sector:

 The Government has been actively regulating the real estate industry over the last several quarters.
 From demonetization aimed at curbing the effect of unaccounted money; to RERA and GST, the Real estate sector has seen significant regulatory influence in the past year.
 The implementation of these reforms within a short span of time kept the developers on a back-foot in 2017.
 A report by ANARoCK property Consultants says that the indian residential real estate sector was shattered in 2017 by fewer launches, subdued sales and muted property prices.
 The sector witnessed an annual decline of almost 50% in new launches and 15% decline in sales across top 7 cities in India.
 However, these measures have lead to the sector evolving into a more mature, consolidated and highly transparent industry.
 In the long term, all these are certain to make the industry more transparent which will boost investors confidence in India.